ctools/ctools/doc/source/users/tutorials/1dc/first_improving.rst

 Repeating the fit with this model and producing a corresponding residual map produces the map shown below.
-Now, the residuals near the two point sources are flatter and the diffuse emission has largely disappeared.
-The diffuse emission is in fact a bit oversubtracted, which is probably due to the additional source components visible in the residual map.
-It is left as an exercise to the User to include model components for these additional sources in the
-:ref:`model definition file <glossary_moddef>`
-in order to reduce the fit residuals.
+Now, the residuals near the two point sources are flat and the diffuse emission has disappeared.
+Some additional sources now become clearly visible.
+It is left as an exercise to the User to include model components for these additional sources in the :ref:`model definition file <glossary_moddef>` in order to reduce the fit residuals.
 An example for such an exercise is shown